Charities Near & Dear to Pittsburghers’ HeartsNovember 14, 2023

 Released in 2003, the Christmas comedy Elf starring Will Farrell as overgrown elf Buddy has become an all-time favorite.
 It was so well-received, it spawned a Broadway musical version in 2014 called Elf: The Musical.

-A Christmas television movie of the 1970s that has been lost over time, The Gathering had an all-star cast of Ed Asner and Maureen Stapleton and tells the tale of a dying man’s last Christmas with his family.
+A Christmas television movie of the 1970s that has been lost over time, The Gathering had an all-star cast of Ed Asner and Maureen Stapleton.
+The movie tells the tale of a dying man’s last Christmas with his family.
 It features a young Gregory Harrison before he went on to bigger projects.

 Young Kevin McAllister gets lost in the shuffle as his family prepares to leave for Paris for the holidays, leaving Kevin home alone to fend off a pair of hapless burglars.
 Macaulay Culkin stars in this 1990 hit movie that combines humor with a happy, heart-warming ending.

-The House Without a Christmas Tree is another movie that debuted on television in 1972 and starred Jason Robards, Mildred Natwick, and Lisa Lucas.
+The House Without a Christmas Tree is another movie that debuted on television.Released in 1972, it starred Jason Robards, Mildred Natwick, and Lisa Lucas.
 It was based on the novel by Gail Rock.
 I saw this movie as a kid, and last year I bought the DVD for my grandchildren.
 I watched it and cried all over again.

 Released in 1996, Jingle All the Way is a family comedy that starred Arnold Schwarzenegger and Sinbad as two rival fathers both trying to buy their sons the hottest Christmas toy, Turbo-Man.
 It features numerous stars from the 1990s like Robert Conrad, Martin Mull, and Harvey Korman and an upbeat holiday soundtrack, making it a winner for holiday movie viewers.